inside.ewu.edu

 Criticism Concentration

-SEMINAR IN FILM CRITICISM (Topic 2)
+and SEMINAR IN FILM STUDIES SCREENING/LAB (Topic 2)

-ORAL EXAMINATION: CRITICISM
+ORAL EXAMINATION: FILM STUDIES

 Production Concentration